 Editor's note: Matt Maiocco is in Santa Clara Tuesday through Thursday for the 49ers’ three-day minicamp.
 Stay logged on to CSNBayArea.com and tune in nightly to SportsNet Central and Yahoo SportsTalk Live for comprehensive coverage.

-SANTA CLARA -- Linebacker NaVorro Bowman is expected to miss the first six weeks of the regular season, but the 49ers have a pretty good player waiting to take over his position.
+SANTA CLARA -- Linebacker NaVorro Bowman is expected to miss at least the first six weeks of the regular season, but the 49ers have a pretty good player waiting to take over his position.

 Patrick Willis has been reacquainting himself with the “mike” linebacker position -- the spot Bowman has played the past three seasons while leading the 49ers in tackles in two of those years.